temporalio/documentation/docs/go-run-your-first-app.md

 ### The Worker

-A Worker is responsible for executing pieces of Workflow and Activity code, and it knows which piece to execute from Tasks that it gets from the Task Queue that it listens to.
+It's time to start the Worker.
+A Worker is responsible for executing pieces of Workflow and Activity code, and it knows which piece to execute from Tasks that it gets from the Task Queue it is listening to.
 After The Worker executes code, it returns the results back to the Temporal server.
-This is what our Worker looks like:
+Note that the Worker listens to the same Task Queue that the Workflow and Activity tasks are sent to.
+This is called "Task routing", and is a built-in mechanism for load balancing.

 <!--SNIPSTART money-transfer-project-template-go-worker-->
 <!--SNIPEND-->

-Notice that the Worker listens to the same Task Queue that the Workflow and Activity tasks are sent to.
-This is called "Task routing", and is a built-in mechanism for load balancing.
+Task Queues are defined by a simple string name:

 <!--SNIPSTART money-transfer-project-template-go-shared-task-queue-->
 <!--SNIPEND-->

-It's time to start start the Worker.
 Run worker/main.go from the project root using the following command:

 ```
 go run worker/main.go